immuni-app/immuni-documentation/Technology.md

 This section discusses the Android-specific aspects of the App.

-The Android App will be available for devices running Android 6 (Marshmallow, API 23) or above.
+The Android App is available for devices running Android 6 (Marshmallow, API 23) or above.
 For the A/G Framework to work, the user needs to have updated Google Play Services to version 20.18.13 or above.
-Therefore, the Android App will prevent the user from completing the onboarding if they do not have a sufficiently recent version of Google Play Services.
+Therefore, the Android App prevents the user from completing the onboarding if they do not have a sufficiently recent version of Google Play Services.

 #### Android App technologies